Guests pose for a photo with a female pilgrim aboard Mayflower II.

 Spiritual Illuminations

 We have NEW Faith programs that will enrich the experience of your guests to Plimoth Patuxet, Mayflower II, and Plimoth Grist Mill.
 The faith and fortitude of the Pilgrims is a source of inspiration for so many who visit.
-From covenants to Mayflower compact, worshiping to working, their lives along these historic shores offer a unique opportunity to understand American faith and democracy.
+Their lives along these historic shores offer a unique opportunity to understand American faith and democracy.

 Ready to Visit?